David Gogo

 David Gogo (born March 18, 1969), is a Canadian blues guitarist, singer-songwriter and bandleader who is currently signed to the independent Cordova Bay Records label.
 He was formerly signed to EMI Records.
-Between 1994 and 2014, he released 12 solo albums.
+Between 1994 and 2024, he released 16 solo albums.
 As of 2014, his touring band includes a Hammond organ/piano player, an electric bass player (with a five-string bass) and a drummer.

-David Gogo is the cousin of Trooper keyboardist Paul Gogo and singer/songwriter John Gogo.
+David Gogo is the cousin of Trooper keyboardist Paul Gogo, Marie Gogo singer and member of Jerry Alfred And The Medicine Beat, and singer/songwriter John Gogo.